Industry · Players

 Rob Fossi, most recently of The Community Builders, has joined mid-Atlantic nonprofit affordable housing provider Enterprise Community Development as its new senior vice president of development.

-In his new role, Fossi will manage the real estate development department for the seventh-largest nonprofit affordable housing developer in the U.S., focusing on new construction, renovations, recapitalizations and mixed-income projects throughout the mid-Atlantic region.
+With his new position, Fossi will manage the real estate development department for the country’s seventh-largest nonprofit affordable housing developer, focusing on new construction, renovations, recapitalizations and mixed-income projects in the mid-Atlantic region, according to a prepared statement.

 “We have a powerful platform from which to make meaningful differences in the lives of those that we serve, requiring all of us to stay sharp, nimble and fully engaged,” Fossi told Commercial Observer.
 “My goal is to ensure that our enormously capable team remains focused on how every aspect of our work can advance ECD’s mission in meaningful ways.”